jhon954/climate-historical-data/README.md

 - Incorporate weather forecast data alongside historical records
 - Add data quality checks / alerting when the daily workflow fails
 - Explore Azure Functions or Cloud Functions as an alternative automation trigger

-## Author

-Built as a learning project to practice cloud databases, Python-based ETL, workflow automation, and BI reporting.